LogoLogo

 • Upload Settings: Control file format, compression, and maximum file size with CafUploadSettings.

-• Manual Capture Options: Enable manual capture, adjust the timeout, and configure preview details (such as title, subtitle, confirmation, and attempt labels).
+• Manual Capture Options: Enable manual capture, adjust the timeout.

 • Proxy and Timeout Settings: Configure a proxy and adjust the network timeout for secure document uploads (optional).